JYang1997/sipser_notes/sipser_notes.md

 $A_{DFA}$ = \{$<B,w>$ | $B$ is a DFA that accepts input string $w$\}
 The **acceptance problem** for DFAs of testing whether a particular DFA accepts a given string $w$ can be expressed as language $A_{DFA}$.

-Then, asking whether such acceptance problem is decidable by Turing-Machine is same asking
+Then, asking whether such acceptance problem is decidable by Turing-Machine is same asking whether language $A_{DFA}$ is decidable.

+To determi
+**Theorem 4.1-3** are essentially equivalent.
 > **Theorem 4.4** $E_{DFA}$ is decidable language.

 #### Decidable problems concerning Context-Free Languages